dromara/hutool/README-EN.md

 -------------------------------------------------------------------------------

 ## 📚Introduction
-**Hutool** is a small but comprehensive library of Java tools, encapsulation by static methods, reduce the cost of learning related APIs, increase productivity, and make Java as elegant as a functional programming language,let the Java be "sweet" too.
+**Hutool** is a small but comprehensive library of Java tools, achieved by encapsulation through static methods, reduce the cost of learning related APIs, increase productivity, and make Java as elegant as a functional programming language,let the Java be "sweet" too.

 **Hutool** tools and methods from each user's crafted, it covers all aspects of the underlying code of Java development, it is a powerful tool for large project development to solve small problems, but also the efficiency of small projects;